Giovanni di Francesco: Biography

 Giovanni di Francesco was born in Florence.
 A land registry document of 1435 in which Giovanni gave his age as 23 provides the evidence for his birthdate.
 Giovanni was the nephew of Giuliano di Jacopo Lorino and the cousin of Jacopo di Antonio, both painters.
 According to Vasari, the two cousins were pupils to Andrea del Castagno, but Anna Padoa Rizzo says "this should be discounted as Castagno was ten years younger than Giovanni di Francesco".

 In 1450 Giovanni di Francesco accused Fra Filippo Lippi of failure to pay him for his collaborative work in the restoration of a painting of Giotto.
 The two worked together again in 1455.

-In 1440, Giovanni di Francesco finished painting Madonna and Child with Saint Brigdet and Saint Michael (J. Paul Getty Museum, Los Angeles) for the Brigittine Convento near Florence, using the technique of tempera on panel.
+In 1440, Giovanni di Francesco finished painting Madonna and Child with Saint Bridget and Saint Michael (J. Paul Getty Museum, Los Angeles) for the Brigittine Convento near Florence, using the technique of tempera on panel.
 Around 1450, Giovanni finished Madonna and Child with Angels, also in tempera on panel.
 The original location of the painting is unknown, but it is now housed in the Galleria degli Uffizi in Florence.
 Between 1455 and 1459, Giovanni painted Nativity and Adoration of the Magi as a predella, or part of a predella, of an unidentified altarpiece.
 It is now housed in the Musée du Louvre in Paris.

 Giovanni di Francesco del Cervelliera died on September 28, 1459, and was buried in the church of San Ambrogio.

-Artistic style
+Style

 Giovanni di Francesco worked primarily with tempera on panel to create his paintings, panels, triptychs and altarpieces.
 His early works show an interest in perspective, clarity of outline, and strongly characterized facial expressions that reveal the influence of Uccello.
 The influence of Fra Lippo Lippi's work is evident in Adoration of the Magi and SS James and Anthony Abbot Blessing a Donor.
 Giovanni's style was also influenced by Domenico Veneziano and, to some extent, by Piero della Francesca.
 His later works, such as the Carrand Triptych, show less of a classicizing tendency, and suggest the influence of Castagno.